Skip to content

 • print: evaluates this expression when clicked

-• deleteConfirmation: optional confirmation message before performing the action
+• deleteConfirmation: optional confirmation message before performing the action (this option is only available in Dashjoin Studio - you can prompt the user via JSONata as follows):

 The form content (if a form is present), is added to the context using the key "form".
+This widget is a container.
+Any form elements are defined by adding an "Input" widget for each form field.

 create